ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

-### 2. Endurance {{site.data.keyword.filestorage_short}} snapshots
+### Using Endurance {{site.data.keyword.filestorage_short}} snapshots

 Endurance {{site.data.keyword.filestorage_short}} allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
 They can also create extra snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create ad hoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
 Automatic alerts are delivered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to the volume owner for the retained snapshots and space used.

-Be aware that "snapshot space" is required to use snapshots.
-Space can be acquired on the initial volume order or after the initial provisioning through the **Volume Details** page by clicking **Actions** and selecting **Add Snapshot Space**.
+Snapshot space is required to use snapshots.
+Space can be purchased on the initial volume order or after the initial provisioning through the **Volume Details** page by clicking **Actions** and selecting **Add Snapshot Space**.

 It's important to note that VMware environments are not aware of snapshots.
 The Endurance {{site.data.keyword.filestorage_short}} snapshot capability must not be confused with VMware snapshots.
 Any recovery that uses the Endurance {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-Restoring the Endurance {{site.data.keyword.filestorage_short}} volume requires powering off all the VMs that reside on Endurance {{site.data.keyword.filestorage_short}}.
+Restoring the Endurance {{site.data.keyword.filestorage_short}} volume requires powering off all the VMs on the Endurance {{site.data.keyword.filestorage_short}}.
 The volume needs to be temporarily unmounted from the ESXi hosts to avoid any data corruption during the process.

-Refer to our [snapshots](snapshots.html) article for more details about how to configure snapshots.
+For more details about configuring Snapshots, see the [snapshots](snapshots.html) article.

-### 3. File Store Replication
+### Using Endurance Replication

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event or data corruption occurs.

 With replicas, you can